U.S. Supreme Court upholds access to abortion pill

 The New Orleans-based Fifth U.S. Circuit Court of Appeals ruled the FDA’s approval of mifepristone could remain in effect, but imposed restrictions on how the pill may be accessed and when it may be taken.

-The Supreme Court paused the lower court ruling, preserving the widespread availability of the abortion pill without restrictions while the Biden administration’s appeal proceeds.
+The ruling, however, did not take effect due to an emergency order from the U.S. Supreme Court.
+The Supreme Court paused the lower court ruling, preserving the widespread availability of the abortion pill without restrictions while an appeal to the Supreme Court proceeded.
 Five of the nine justices agreed to grant the stay.
-Justices Clarence Thomas and Samuel Alito publicly dissented.
-It's unclear how other justices voted.

 What is a medical abortion?